TheCyberLeader/cybersecurity-incident-analysis/README.md

 ---

 ## Case Study: DNS Server Failure Investigation
+**Note: This is an educational simulation designed to demonstrate network analysis skills**

 ### Scenario
 Multiple customers reported inability to access www.yummyrecipesforme.com, receiving "destination port unreachable" errors.
 As a cybersecurity analyst, I investigated the network traffic to identify the root cause of this service disruption.